 WATCH LIVE: Modified Racing Series at Claremont

-See the Modified Racing Series 75-lap feature live from Claremont Motorsports Park live on Speed51.TV this Sunday, September 5.
+See the Modified Racing Series live from Claremont Motorsports Park this Saturday night at around 8pm ET on Speed51.TV.

 -Story by: Connor Sullivan, Speed51 Northeast Correspondent – Twitter: @Connor51CT